Vertical (banknotes): $20 note

-After the accession of Charles III to the throne following the death of Queen Elizabeth II in 2022, the Government of Canada announced that a portrait of Charles will appear on the new $20 banknote.
+After the accession of Charles III to the throne following the death of Elizabeth II in 2022, the Government of Canada announced that a portrait of Charles would appear on the new $20 banknote.
 In 2024, a Bank of Canada spokesperson said the bank had begun the design process of the $20 note, and that it should be issued in a few years.
-In a further statement, the Bank of Canada released additional details of the upcoming $20 note, confirming that it will be made of polymer, vertical, primarily green in colour, and feature Charles III on the front and the Canadian National Vimy Memorial on the back.
-The note will also contain enhanced security features and is expected to enter circulation in early 2027.
+In a further statement, the Bank of Canada released additional details of the upcoming $20 note, confirming that it would be made of polymer, have a vertical orientation, be primarily green in colour, feature Charles III on the front and the Canadian National Vimy Memorial on the back, and would also contain enhanced security features.
+The bank unveiled the design on 3 September 2026, with the note scheduled to enter circulation in late February 2027.

 $50 note

 On 16 December 2024 it was announced that Wilfrid Laurier will appear on the next $50 note, replacing William Lyon Mackenzie King.